 “We see New Zealand as an attractive market for the deployment of our hydrogen fuel cell technology,” says Hyzon CEO Craig Knight.
 “This partnership aims to position New Zealand as a global leader in the adoption of zero-emission heavy vehicle technology.
-The deployment of 1,500 fuel cell trucks by 2026 will make a massive contribution to local decarbonisation efforts.”
+In addition, the deployment of 1,500 fuel cell trucks by 2026 will make a massive contribution to local decarbonisation efforts.”

-Andrew Clennett, CEO of Hiringa, adds that they will work together to drive down the cost of the technology and enable New Zealanders to widely adopt zero-emission heavy-duty transport.
+Andrew Clennett, CEO of Hiringa, adds that they will work together to drive down the cost of the technology and enable New Zealanders to adopt zero-emission heavy-duty transport widely.

 Hyzon Motors is currently going from strength to strength.
 The US company only started operations in March 2020, opened its European headquarters in July, announced an investment of an unknown amount by the energy group Total and other investors in autumn, and announced its IPO a few days ago.

 Technical data on the fuel cell trucks built in Europe have not yet been revealed.
-Holthausen Clean Technology is to build the Hyzon trucks on the basis of DAF’s XF Space Cab tractor unit will produce the trucks in the Netherlands as well as in the USA.
+However, Holthausen Clean Technology is to construct the Hyzon trucks based on DAF’s XF Space Cab tractor unit to produce the trucks in the Netherlands and the USA.
 Previously published pictures of the Hyzon truck for Europe show the DAF model with a slightly modified front and large Hyzon lettering.

-In the USA Hyzon wants to manufacture the fuel cell drives in its own plant in Rochester (New York State), the assembly of its own futuristically designed trucks and buses will then be done by partners.
+In the USA, Hyzon wants to manufacture the fuel cell drives in its plant in Rochester (New York State).
+The assembly of its own futuristically designed trucks and buses will then be done by partners.